eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 In comparison, approval voting under dichotomous goals is much simpler, effective, and straightforward.
 Again, the strategy is delegated to the line drawing, but this is also optional.
 By monotonicity, just like voting sincerely in plurality is technically the optimal strategy under a dichotomous goal induced by your favorite candidate only, approval voting gives you that same safety.
 The difference is that under approval voting, this sincere choice to bullet vote is a *choice*, and not "the only way to express a sincere preference".

 In comparison to an elimination/runoff or ranked method, the line drawing is quite straightforward (and, again, optional).
 No consideration needs to be made about elimination order, vote transfers, or paradoxes.
-Nor which candidate in the acceptable set will have to take your one vote, as under plurality.
+Nor which candidate in the acceptable set is optimal to take your one vote, as under plurality.
 You just vote for all of them!

 For a more pragmatic voter, who perhaps always includes at least one viable candidate in their approval set, then the success rate of achieving their goal is much higher, and again, there is no further strategy to consider once the line is drawn.